lwcorp/lwmenu/README.md

 ## Usage
 All you have to do is launch **AutoRun_x64.exe** or **AutoRun_x32.exe** (see [difference](#what-is-the-difference-between-the-32-bit-and-the-64-bit-version)).

-* This presents a menu based on an  **autorun.inf** file in the same folder.
+This presents a menu based on an  **autorun.inf** file in the same folder.
 One of the menu's options is to edit this file and thus control the menu.

+Various menu button examples are included in the download.

+### Advanced
 * Command line parameters can be used, use the help menu to show them or run the launched with `/?`.
 * Present a menu from another folder using `-ini=c:\another folder\`.
 * For those who don't like menus, you can uncomment `;skiptobutton=X` to choose a pre-defined button instead of opening the menu.
 For example, `skiptobutton=4` will always launch button 4 without opening the menu.
 It can also be done with a command line parameter `/skiptobutton=X`, meaning you can keep all settings in 1 file, but use multiple shortcuts, each for a another button.